RigglePrime/LogBuddy/README.md

 You can later add another file by doing `another_log = LogFile.from_file("attack.txt")`.
 To combine them use `my_log.collate(another_log)`.
 This will modify `my_log` to incorporate the other log object's logs.

+The variable name completely depends on you, you can pick any name you want (usually all lowercase with underscores instead of spaces).
+Just don't forget to replace `my_log` with your name.

+When loading logs you may see some errors.
+It's usually fine to ignore them, unless there's many of them.
+Sometimes there are strange and uncommon ways to log things, and it's hard to account for all of them.

 If you have a public logs website (see: [this link](https://tgstation13.org/parsed-logs/)), you can use `my_log = LogFile.from_logs_link("link_to_root_of_files")`.
 You know you have the right link when you see many different log files displayed.
 An example of the full link is can be seen [here](https://tgstation13.org/parsed-logs/terry/data/logs/2022/03/01/round-179256/).

+Before getting started you may want to see some stats.
+To see the amount of log lines loaded, run `len(my_log.logs)` (or `main_file` if you're using the default variable).
+To see the list of all players that connected during that round, you can run `my_log.who`, or `len(my_log.who)` for the number of players that have connected.

 Now that we have a log file ready, let's filter it.
 We want to find out if someone has really been running around and destroying windows.
 Firstly, let's filter out only their ckey like so